fibo/fibo.github.io/_posts/2014-03-12-html5-resources.md

 : The Service Worker Cookbook is a collection of working, practical examples of using service workers in modern web sites (by Mozilla :).

 [HTML5 Periodical Table](https://websitesetup.org/html5-periodical-table/)
+: All HTML tags organized in a sort of periodic table.

 ## Frameworks and libs